mathu3004/Pearl_Path/README.md

     - Users can modify specific recommendations (restaurant, attraction) after itinerary generation
     - Users can delete individual restaurant, attraction or hotel recommendations
     - All destinations are plotted interactively on a map using OpenStreetMap and Leaflet

+# Pearl Path Chatbot

+## Overview
+Pearl Path Chatbot is a web application that provides a chatbot interface for users to get information about travel destinations, recommendations for hotels and restaurants, and emergency assistance.
+The chatbot is named Pearlie and is designed to assist users with planning their trips.

+## Features
+- **Emergency Assistance**: Provides information about nearby hospitals, police stations, embassies, and immediate medical support.
+- **Information Hub**: Offers detailed information about attractions in Kandy, Nuwara Eliya, Ella, and Colombo.
+- **User-Provider Connection**: Fetches specific details like contact information, email, price, location, amenities, etc., for hotels and restaurants.
+- **Recommendations**: Suggests hotels, restaurants, and attractions based on user preferences.
+- **Chatbot Information**: Provides information about the chatbot and the trip itinerary application.

+## Tech Stack
+- **Frontend**: React
+- **Backend**: Flask
+- **Database**: MongoDB
+- **Model**: Google's Gemini LLM (LangChain)
+- **Web Search**: Serper API

+## How It Works
+- **Emergency Assistance**: The chatbot identifies emergency-related queries and provides relevant information using web search results.
+- **Information Hub**: The chatbot fetches detailed information about attractions using web search results.
+- **User-Provider Connection**: The chatbot retrieves specific details about hotels and restaurants from MongoDB and provides structured responses.
+- **Recommendations**: The chatbot suggests hotels, restaurants, and attractions based on user preferences using web search results.
+- **Chatbot Information**: The chatbot provides information about itself and the trip itinerary application.

 # How to Run the Application (in GitHub Codespaces)